-Our community has begun to align multiple infrastructures that will help collective impact to thrive (Figure 5).
-These infrastructures include: 1) Governance by the Local Health Authority Commission; 2) Leadership by the Steering Committee; 3) Community Partnership input from the Community Health Improvement Partnership; and 4) a Backbone Organization-the Public Health Department-to support these efforts.
-As noted by the arrows connecting the groups in Figure 5, the goal of this collective infrastructure is to have open and regular communication that will guide health efforts in the community.
+Leadership by the Steering

+Committee; and c) a Backbone

+Organization-the Public Health

+Department-to support these efforts.
+As noted by the arrows connecting the groups in Figure 5, the goal is open and regular communication that will guide health efforts in the community.
 More details about these organizations and groups and how to become involved in their work are found in the Taking Action to Mobilize Change - How to Join section of this report.

-Figure 5: Collective Infrastructure
+Figure 5.
+Collective Infrastructure